py-cia/project_2/README.md

 # week, you know it was dark and cloudy.
 I think this affected my low medium and large observations.
 There was also a $.75 small cone sale during this time as well.
 # I'm assuming this contributed to seeing more small measurements than others.
 I purchased a new scale that recorded ounces to the nearest tenth to avoid any instrument error.
 # The scale at work was not digital like the new one i purchased, and had many ticks that made it hard to read at first glance.
 The new scale should avoid seeing many .5's or
 # whole numbers.
-I made sure to let the people on ice-cream duty to pretend the new scale and paper with their measurements were not there; this would have caused internal
+I made sure to tell the people on ice-cream duty to pretend the new scale and paper with their measurements were not there; this would have caused
-# bias to make better cones.
+# internal bias to make better cones.